suzukiplan/fcs80/README.md

 It is a DMA equivalent to `memset` in C language:

-- Register A: set value
+- Output value: set value
 - Register BC: destination address
 - Register HL: transfer count in byte